 Medicare fraud is the general term for someone, such as a doctor, billing the Medicare system for a service that a beneficiary didn't get.

 Medicare billing errors

-Medicare strives to ensure business with quality doctors and health care providers for not only for the program's own benefit, but for Medicare beneficiaries as well.
-However, in the normal course of medical business, billing mistakes can happen.
-In most cases, these are innocent mistakes that are not intended to defraud the Medicare system.
+Billing errors are often innocent mistakes not intended to defraud the Medicare system.
 For example, a doctor may use the wrong medical code on a claim submitted to Medicare.
 Even though the service description sounds right, the wrong code could change how much you pay out of pocket.
-This one-time, innocent mistake is not a case of Medicare Abuse or even Medicare billing fraud.
+This one-time, innocent mistake is not a case of Medicare fraud.

-It helps when you pay attention to the payment notice you receive from Medicare or your insurance company.
-If you suspect a mistake, talk to your doctor or a staff member about it.
-They'll either explain to you why it is right, or they will correct the error.
+In order to avoid billing errors, be sure to pay close attention to the payment notice you receive from Medicare or your insurance company.
+If you suspect a mistake, immediately talk to your doctor or a staff member about it.
+They'll either explain to you why the payment notice is correct, or they will fix the error.

+Medicare billing fraud means billing Medicare -- possibly over and over again -- for products and services that were not medically necessary, accurately coded, or for an actual beneficiary.
 You can help detect Medicare billing fraud by carefully reviewing your payment notice.
-This is the notice that you get whenever a doctor or health care provider bills Medicare or your insurance company for a health care product or service.
-The notice identifies the product or service and lists the total amount billed, the amount Medicare or your insurance company paid to the provider, and the amount you will owe.
-Your doctor or health care provider will eventually bill you for the amount that is your share, unless you already paid it up front.
-If you suspect Medicare billing fraud, you should report it right away.
+This is the notice you get whenever a doctor or health care provider bills Medicare or your insurance company for a health care product or service.
+The notice identifies the product or service and lists the total amount billed, the amount Medicare or your insurance company paid to the provider, and the amount you owe.

 - Tell you that the more tests they perform, the less you pay out of pocket